fourlastor-alexandria/construo/README.md

 Each defined target will generate a `packageXXX` task, where `XXX` is the capitalized name of the target (for example: `packageLinuxX64`).
 Running the task will produce a zip inside the `outputDir` folder containing the fully packaged app.

-### Using foojay instead of JRE URLs
+### Using foojay instead of JDK URLs

-Construo can figure out the JRE url for a specific build via the [foojay discovery api](https://github.com/foojayio/discoapi).
+Construo can figure out the JDK url for a specific build via the [foojay discovery api](https://github.com/foojayio/discoapi).
 This makes the `jdkUrl` option inside `targets` optional.

 ```kotlin
 import io.github.fourlastor.construo.Target